 Part 5 – Connecting Termux with Tasker and runing task

 Now that we know our script is working, its time to install and setup Tasker and the Termux plugin for tasker.
 Please install the plugin from the same source you installed Termux from.
-Also install Youtube on your PS4 if you dont have done it already, we will use it to test.

 - Install Tasker from the Google Play Store